All Episodes

 I love seeing museums in other cultures.

-This this museum is uh it's spectacular about all the different cultures in Mexico.
+This museum is spectacular about all the different cultures in Mexico.

 I'm not sure.

-But as it as it turns out that uh you know, as I I found this, I went to the Benson Library, which is uh, you know, the world's greatest collection on Latin American um literature and documents.
+But as it turns out, I found this, I went to the Benson Library, which is the world's greatest collection on Latin American literature and documents.

-And this guy said, well, you know, I I think that what's going on here is that there was actually trade going on from these South American civilizations with this region in Mexico, and they were traveling up and down the coast looking for spongulate shells,
+And this guy said, well, I think that what's going on here is that there was actually trade going on from these South American civilizations with this region in Mexico.

-Um when I'd started this, I had I had read this this book that really kind of just opened my mind to the fact that there's so many holes in history and there's lots of ways to build them.
+And when I started this, I had read this book that really kind of just opened my mind to the fact that there's so many holes in history and there's lots of ways to fill them.

 It was a book called Fingerprints of the Gods.